jyellick/obc-docs/protocol-spec.md

 _Draft 0.01_

 ## Preface
-This document is the protocol specification of Open Blockchain (OBC), a permission blockchain implementation for industry use-case.
+This document is the protocol specification of Open Blockchain (OBC), a permissioned blockchain implementation for industry use-case.
 It is not intended to be a complete explanation of the implementation, but rather the interfaces and relationships between components in the system and the application.

 ### Intended Audience
 The intended audience for this specification includes the following groups:

-* Blockchain vendors who want to implement blockchain systems that conform to this specification
+- Blockchain vendors who want to implement blockchain systems that conform to this specification
-* Tool developers who want to extend the capabilities of Open Blockchain
+- Tool developers who want to extend the capabilities of Open Blockchain
-* Application developers who want to leverage blockchain technologies to enrich their applications
+- Application developers who want to leverage blockchain technologies to enrich their applications

 ### Authors
 These are the authors who wrote various sections of this document:  Binh Q Nguyen, Elli Androulaki, Angelo De Carol, Sheehan Anderson, Manish Sethi, Thorsten Kramp, Alessandro Sorniottil, Marko Vukolic, Florian Simon Schubert, Jason K Yellick, Konstantinos Christidis, Srinivasan Muralidharan, Anya Derbakova, Dulce Ponceleon, David Kravitz